jdubray/sam-samples/vanilla-es6-boilerplate-project/README.md

 The project uses [Google traceur](https://github.com/google/traceur-compiler) to automatically transpile E6 to ES5, an node.js as a Web server.
 The initial value of the model can be imported from a file (./component/model.data.js) or served from node.js (as a dynamically built javascript file).

+The index.html code uses JQuery, but this is optional.

 ## Files

 ```